neilg63/astro-calc/README.md

 GET /date

-Show date and time variants including Indian dates from sunrise to sunrise and detailed sun transition infor based on with query string parameters
+Show date and time variants including Indian time units (ghati, vighati and lipta) and progression from sunrise to sunrise with extended sun transition data.

 * dt: Date (ISO 8601 UTC)
 * loc: lat,lng(,alt) coordinates as decimals, e.g. 45.1,13.2 is 45.1 N and 13.2º S, -21.75,-45.21 is 21º S and 45.21º W